 The Trust has adopted a Distribution Reinvestment Plan ("DRIP") pursuant to which unitholders may elect to have all cash distributions of the Trust, net of applicable withholding taxes, automatically reinvested in additional units at a price per unit calculated by reference to the weighted average of the trading price for units on a stock exchange on which the units are listed for the 20 trading days immediately preceding the relevant distribution date.
-In 2017, 80,416 units (compared to 80,416 for 2016) were issued by the Trust under the DRIP.
+In 2018, 39,424 units (2017 - 140,591) were issued by the Trust under the DRIP.